-- 32.1 Data principals with inquiries and questions about the processing of their personal data may approach a designated officer of the data fiduciary (referred to as Data Protection Officer) in writing, through email or any other electronic means, as may be specified.
+- 32.1.A data principal with inquiries and questions about the processing of his/her personal data may approach a designated officer of the data fiduciary (referred to as Data Protection Officer) in writing, through email or any other electronic means, as may be specified.
 The details of the Data Protection Officer shall be provided on the website of the data fiduciary along with the format and process for filing the inquiries/questions.
-It is clarified that where feasible, the data fiduciary may designate the Data Protection Officer as the Grievance Officer mentioned in Clause 32.2 below. - 32.2 A complaint can be made by the data principal regarding any contravention of this Policy which has caused or is likely to cause harm to such data principal.
+It is clarified that where feasible, the data fiduciary may designate the Data Protection Officer as the Grievance Officer mentioned in Clause 32.2 below. - 32.2.A complaint can be made by the data principal regarding any contravention of this Policy which has caused or is likely to cause harm to such data principal.
 The data fiduciary shall have in place the procedure and effective mechanisms to redress the grievances of data principals efficiently and in a speedy manner.
 For this, the data fiduciary shall designate a Grievance Officer and publish his name and contact details on its website.
-The Grievance Officer shall redress the grievances of the data principal expeditiously but within one month from the date of receipt of grievance. - 32.3 In the event that a complaint is not resolved by the Grievance Officer of the data fiduciary as referred to under Clause 32.2 above, the matter may be referred to the NDHM-GRO in writing or through an email ID or any other electronic means provided under the grievance portal of NDHM website.
-The details of the NDHM-GRO shall be displayed on the website along with the procedure for contact and the format and processes for filing the above. - 32.4 Separately, in addition to the above, NDHM shall maintain procedures for addressing and responding to all inquiries from data principals about the processing of personal data.
-NDHM shall adequately publicise the existence of these procedures.
+The Grievance Officer shall redress the grievances of the data principal expeditiously but within one month from the date of receipt of grievance. - 32.3.In the event that a complaint is not resolved by the Grievance Officer of the data fiduciary as referred to under Clause 32.2 above, the matter may be referred to the ABDM-GRO in writing or through an email ID or any other electronic means provided under the grievance portal of ABDM website.
+The details of the ABDM-GRO shall be displayed on the website along with the procedure for contact and the format and processes for filing the above.

-33. Personal Data Breach and Incident Management
+33 Personal Data Breach and Incident Management

-- 33.1 The data fiduciary shall formulate and implement a personal data breach management procedure, which will be publicly displayed.
-The data fiduciary will also ensure that any instance of non-compliance with the provisions of this Policy, or any instance of unauthorised or accidental disclosure, acquisition, sharing, use, alteration, destruction of or loss of access to personal data that compromises the confidentiality, integrity or availability of personal data to a data principal is promptly notified to relevant entities as may be required by applicable law, including the Information Technology (The Indian Computer Emergency Response Team and Manner of Performing Functions and Duties) Rules, 2013. - 33.2 The data fiduciary shall also notify any incidents referred to in Clause 33.1 and the actions taken pursuant to such incidents, to the NDHM in a timely manner. - 33.3 Without prejudice to the foregoing, in the event of any incident of personal data breach, the person responsible for such breach shall be liable in accordance with the provisions of applicable law.
+33.1.
+The data fiduciary shall formulate and implement a personal data breach management procedure, which will be publicly displayed.
+The data fiduciary will also ensure that any instance of non-compliance with the provisions of this Policy, or any instance of unauthorised or accidental disclosure, acquisition, sharing, use, alteration, destruction of or loss of access to personal data that

+- compromises the confidentiality, integrity or availability of personal data to a data principal is promptly notified to relevant entities as may be required by applicable law, including the Information Technology (The Indian Computer Emergency Response Team and Manner of Performing Functions and Duties) Rules, 2013. - 33.2.
+The data fiduciary shall notify any incidents referred to in Clause 33.1 and the actions taken pursuant to such incidents, to the data principal and NHA as soon as possible and within such period as may be specified by NHA from time to time, as well as any applicable law. - 33.3.
+Without prejudice to the foregoing, in the event of any incident of personal data breach, the person responsible for such breach shall be liable in accordance with the provisions of applicable law.

-34. Compliance and Policy Governance
+34 Compliance and Policy Governance

-- 34.1 The NDHM-DPO shall ensure adherence to this Policy and shall be responsible for compliance with all applicable laws in force in India. - 34.2 All individuals and entities who are covered by this Policy must comply with its requirements, and where requested demonstrate such compliance. - 34.3 This Policy may be revised from time to time.
-A copy of this policy together with any significant revisions shall be made publicly available on the NDHM website.
+- 34.1.The ABDM-DPO shall ensure adherence to this Policy and shall be responsible for compliance with all applicable laws in force in India. - 34.2.All individuals and entities who are covered by this Policy must comply with its requirements, and where requested demonstrate such compliance. - 34.3.
+This Policy may be revised from time to time.
+A copy of this policy together with any significant revisions shall be made publicly available on the ABDM website.

-35. Non-compliance with this Policy
+35 Non-compliance with this Policy